How to Get an Emergency Passport

 How Much Does an Urgent Passport Cost?

-The cost for an urgent passport includes the regular application fee ($130) plus a $60 expedite fee.
-An extra $19.53 fee can also be included for expedited return shipping as needed.
-The maximum cost is $209.53, exactly the same as applying for an expedited passport by mail or at a passport acceptance facility.
+The cost for an urgent passport includes the regular application fee of $130 plus extra fees.
+Additional fees include a $60 expedite fee and $21.36 fee for expedited return shipping as needed.
+The maximum cost is $211.36, exactly the same as the cost of applying for an expedited passport by mail or at a passport acceptance facility.

-Emergency Passport Processing (Traveling in Less Than 3 Days)
+How to Get an Emergency Passport (Traveling in Less Than 3 Days)

 Who Qualifies for an Emergency Passport?

-Emergency passports are issued in situations where an individual must travel internationally within 3 business days due to a life-or-death emergency involving an immediate family member (parent, child, spouse, sibling, or grandparent).
+Emergency passports are issued in situations where an individual must travel internationally within three business days due to a life-or-death emergency involving an immediate family member (parent, child, spouse, sibling, or grandparent).

 How to Obtain an Emergency Passport